UCLA-BD2K/BD2K-Digester/README.md

 -------------------------------------------------------------------------------
 Overview
 ---------------
-Aggregates and digests updates from BD2K member websites.
+Aggregates and digests updates from BD2K member websites specified in an XML file.

 Usage
 ---------------